nocentino/ModernStoragePlatformsForSqlServer/ModernStoragePlatformsForSqlServer/3-SQLObjectIntegrationBackupRestore.md

         <img src=../graphics/m3/3.2.4.png >

-    - [ ] Once you click Create, you are presented with the Access Key ID and an obscured Secret Key ID.
+    - [ ] Once you click Create, you are presented with the Access Key ID, and an obscured Secret Key ID.
 Click the button to download the credentials as JSON, and then in the download bar in your browser (on the bottom left), click on the file downloaded.

         <img src=../graphics/m3/3.2.5.png >

-    - [ ] Examine this file, this is your Access Key ID, which is used to uniquely identify a user in this case fbs3 and a Secret Key ID which is essentially the password for this user.
-Hold on to this file we will use it in this lab and in the next lab.
+    - [ ] Examine this file; this is your Access Key ID, which is used to uniquely identify a user, in this case, `fbs3`, and a Secret Key ID, essentially the password for this user.
+Hold on to this file.
+We will use it in this lab and the next lab.

         <img src=../graphics/m3/3.2.6.png >